German government bans Hezbollah — Interior Ministry | DW | 30.04.2020

 German Interior Minister Horst Seehofer on Thursday banned Hezbollah activities in the country, his ministry spokesman said on Twitter.

-He also confirmed that "police measures are underway in several federal states concurrently," and added that even in times of crisis, the "constitutional state was able to act."
+He also confirmed that "police measures are underway in several federal states concurrently," and added that even in times of crisis, the "rule of law is able to act."

 The police raids are focused on four associations in Berlin, Dortmund, Bremen and Münster accused of belonging to Hezbollah.